fcortesbio/BiteTrack/docs/API-documentation.md

 # BiteTrack API Documentation

 ## Overview
-BiteTrack is a RESTful API for small food businesses to manage sellers, products, customers, and sales.
+BiteTrack is a RESTful API for small food businesses to manage sellers, products, customers, sales, and food waste.
 All API endpoints are prefixed with `/bitetrack/` and use JWT-based authentication with role-based access control.

 **Base URL:** `http://localhost:3000/bitetrack`